-- 1. Student applicant is admitted to the doctoral program. - 2.
-In year three, after completion of 33 credits of coursework (not including elective credits), student enrolls in FNED 898 Dissertation Project Seminar. - a.
+- 1. Student applicant is admitted to the doctoral program. - In year three, after completion of 33 credits of coursework (not including elective credits), student enrolls in FNED 898 Dissertation Project Seminar. a.
 Student successfully completes an individual comprehensive written exam. - b.
 Student successfully completes an all-cohort comprehensive oral exam. - c.
 Student successfully completes a dissertation project proposal.

-A student will be assigned a committee chair after completion of the oral and written comprehensive exams.
-A student will begin creating the rest of the committee while they are writing the dissertation proposal.
-All committee members will be in place after the dissertation proposal is approved, in year three.
-The FNED Dissertation Committee Composition will consist of 3 members required, with 4 committee member maximum:
+In year three, students will be assigned a committee chair after completion of the oral and written comprehensive exams, and begin creating the rest of the committee while they are writing the dissertation proposal.
+All committee members will be in place after the dissertation proposal is approved (also in year three).
+The FNED Dissertation Committee Composition will consist of 3 members required, with a 4 committee member maximum.

-- Committee Member 1, Committee Chair: is assigned to student by the FNED faculty (required) - Committee Member 2, FNED faculty member with an earned doctorate (required) - Committee Member 3, Must be one of the following (required): - Indigenous oral scholar or knowledge bearer
+- i.
+Committee Member 1, Committee Chair: is assigned to student by the FNED faculty (required).

-2022-2023-graduate

-- · academic scholar

-- · professional/practitioner from the field

-- · community partner

-- · Optional Member 4, may be one of the following:

-- · Indigenous oral scholar or knowledge bearer

-- · academic scholar

-- · professional/practitioner from the field

-- · community partner

 The dissertation committee chair funding model was proposed and approved by HLC.
-Committee members oversee dissertation projects as a part of their credit load.

-A student will be assigned a committee chair after completion of the oral and written comprehensive exams, in year three of the program.
-A student will begin creating the rest of the committee while they are writing the dissertation proposal in year three.
-All committee members will be in place after the dissertation proposal is approved in year three.

-- 3. Student enrolls in FNED 899 Dissertation Project - a.
+Committee members oversee dissertation projects as part of their credit load. - ii.
+Committee Member 2, FNED faculty member with an earned doctorate (required) - iii.
+Committee Member 3, Must be one of the following (required): - Indigenous oral scholar or knowledge bearer - · academic scholar - · professional/practitioner from the field - · community partner - iv.
+Optional Member 4, may be one of the following: - Indigenous oral scholar or knowledge bearer - · academic scholar - · professional/practitioner from the field - · community partner - 3.
+Student enrolls in FNED 899 Dissertation Project. - a.
+Student maintains continuous enrollment, semester-to-semester (fall, spring, and summer) until the dissertation's completion.
+Enrollment options include:

+- i.
+Enroll in GRAD 893 Dissertation Completion (no-credit dissertation completion course for doctoral students) - ii.
+Enroll for additional dissertation credits - iii.
+Enroll for other graduate course credit - b.
 Student successfully completes a dissertation project including the dissertation oral defense. - 4.
 Dissertation advisor files the Approval of Dissertation Project Defense Form with the Office of Graduate Studies. - 5.
 Degree is awarded and graduate receives diploma.